 No matter what, find outsourced vendors that match with what you're looking for and their expertise.

-Some vendors might support a variety of systems, including those the investment firms builds in-house.
+Some vendors support a variety of systems, including those the investment firms builds in-house.
 Other providers will work with a limited set of investment management platforms.

 Empaxis, as an example, is systems-agnostic, meaning we work with any systems our clients use.